Making it easier to grow your law firm

 Landing pages

-Most ads aim at getting searchers to click through to your website where they can find out more.
+Most ads aim at getting searchers to click through to your website, where they can find out more.
 So the page they click through to – the landing page – needs to keep their interest and provide a clear 'call to action'.

 A good landing page reflects and amplifies your ad.
 For an ad highlighting free consultation and how much compensation a client can win, the landing page backs this up with more details.
 For searches like this, where someone is looking to instruct, the call to action might be strong encouragement to "call us now".